theostowell/tstowx.com/content/about/index.md

 ShowReadingTime: false
 ShowBreadCrumbs: false
 ---
+***NOTE**: Right now, I'm not writing or recording new Fundamentalised issues.
+You can check out [fundamentalised.com/hiatus](https://fundamentalised.com/hiatus) to learn more about why this is.*

+---

 For the last two years, the Fundamentalised brand has included talking about my life and its learning lessons, here on this newsletter, and teaching people about productivity and personal knowledge management, over [at PARAZETTEL](https://parazettel.com/).

 ![](/attachments/f6a485de-42fa-48c8-99e4-18208a67a0e8_1200x630.webp)